 Information about our dog daycare

-Are you licensed for dog daycare, boarding and training?
+Are you licensed for dog daycare, dog boarding and dog training?

 Yes.
 We have undergone a full inspection and are proud to have achieved the new "‘higher standard’ with a rating of four stars, in accordance with the Department for Environment Food & Rural Affairs Guidance notes for conditions for providing daycare for dogs (October 2018).

-Dog Stories is licensed to provide daycare for dogs by Runnymede Council.
+Dog Stories is licensed to provide dog daycare and dog home boarding in London by Runnymede Council.
 We are listed on the public register for Animal Activities Licensing.
 Our licence number is 026853.

 Dog Stories is also a member of the Pet Industry Federation, and the International Boarding and Pet Services Association.

 Do you have insurance for dog daycare, boarding and training?

 Yes.
 Dog Stories has public liability and professional pet carers' insurance.
 Our insurance covers public liability, daycare, boarding, training, custody, control and transportation of your dog, and loss of your keys.

 Which areas of London do you cover?

 We currently offer our dog chauffeur service to and from our dog daycare centre in: